TomasMikula/libretto/tutorial/basics.md

 ## Racing

-Libretto provides primitives for testing which of two concurrent signals arrived first.
+Libretto provides functions for testing which of two concurrent signals arrived first.
 There is one version for `Done` signals and one for `Need` signals (although it is possible to implement one in terms of the other via signal inversions discussed above).